UniversalDependencies/UD_Chinese-GSDSimp/README.md

 # Changelog

+* 2021-05-15 v2.8
+  * Changed mark:relcl to mark:rel (as in the other Chinese treebanks).
 * 2020-11-15 v2.7
   * Aspect markers relations are corrected from `case:aspect` to `aux:aspect`.
 * 2019-11-15 v2.5
   * Initial release in Universal Dependencies, converted from UD_Chinese-GSD.
   * Google gave permission to drop the "NC" restriction from the license.